|Anyone know what this is?|

 |This seat is the exact color of the drapes in one the rooms in our house|

 The bench in the picture above has a seat color that matches the drapes in one of our rooms.
-If we would have had my SUV instead of hubby's little car, I'd have really, really wanted to bring this bench home.
+If we would have had my SUV instead of the car, I'd have really, really wanted to bring this bench home.

 |I loved this too!|